IBIS vs OIS vs EIS Camera Stabilization – A Comparison Breakdown

 IBIS and OIS test on the Panasonic GH5.

-Camera-based image stabilization, as opposed to the use of stabilization tools such as gimbals, Steadicam, Glidecams, and sliders, is a great tool for reducing shakes and micro jitters when shooting handheld.
+Camera-based image stabilization, instead of stabilization tools such as gimbals, Steadicam, Glidecams, and sliders, is excellent for reducing shakes and micro jitters when shooting handheld.
+Image stabilization in hybrid cameras such as DSLRs and mirrorless systems is a lifesaver for the run-and-gun videographer.

-Image stabilization can mean the difference between capturing usable professionally-looking footage and unusable footage – especially when shooting handheld.
+Image stabilization can distinguish between usable, professionally-looking footage and unusable footage, especially when shooting handheld.

 Also, image stabilization, and OIS in particular, benefit the autofocus system in your camera.
 This is especially true for low-light or low-contrast situations because autofocus works more accurately when the image hitting the sensor is already stabilized.